oddballteam/hiring-challenges/mobile-engineer/README.md

 # Mobile Engineer

 As a **Mobile Engineer** at Oddball, you'll build secure, accessible, and high-performing mobile applications that help modernize government services.
-Whether working with Flutter or other native and cross-platform tools, you’ll deliver intuitive user experiences and scalable solutions that meet the unique challenges of the federal space.
+Whether working with Flutter, React Native, or other native and cross-platform tools, you’ll deliver intuitive user experiences and scalable solutions that meet the unique challenges of the federal space.

 ## Challenges